khulnasoft/integrations-core/cilium/README.md

 Cilium contains two types of logs: `cilium-agent` and `cilium-operator`.

-1. Collecting logs is disabled by default in the Datadog Agent.
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
 Enable it in your [DaemonSet configuration][4]:

    ```yaml
      # (...)